 Planning the day

 The hardest part of planning is maintaining the discipline to step back for a short while every day to actually do it.
 They say that it takes 30 days to make or break a habit, so I challenge you to test this theory out!
 Once you've got into the habit, planning your time in this way only takes a few well invested minutes.

 If you find your daily planning isn’t working well, you may need to ask yourself “Am I achieving my highest priorities?”
 Try focusing on the benefits of investing a small amount of time in planning your day to save you vast amounts of time further down the line.
-Remember, the busier your are, or the more stressed, the more you need to manage your time in a disciplined way.
+Remember, the busier your are, or the more stressed, the more you need to manage your time in a disciplined way and eat the frog.

 You may also ask yourself the following questions to help you work out if you are working as efficiently as you could be:

 |Are you trying to accomplish too much in a day ?|